-REFERENCE has been made in the previous chapter to an instrument for interrupting the current in the primary.
-Too much importance cannot be attached to this part of the apparatus, for upon it depends much of the satisfactory working of the installation.
+HAVING described the function and construction of the induction coil, the next instrument to consider is that used for interrupting the current in the primary.
+Too much importance cannot be attached to this instrument, for upon it depends much of the satisfactory working of the apparatus.

-The various forms of current interrupters, or contact breakers, as they are sometimes called, which commend themselves to the worker may be roughly divided into three classes, as follows:
+The various forms of current interrupters, or contactbreakers, as they are sometimes called, which commend themselves to the worker may be roughly divided into three classes, namely:

+The platinum or hammer interrupter.

+The motor mercury interrupter.

-The platinum interrupter, The mercury interrupter, The electrolytic interrupter.
+The electrolytic interrupter.

-The first of the above is not of great importance to the high frequency worker, as it is not altogether adapted for this class of work.

-The platinum interrupter is one of the oldest forms of current interrupter, probably the oldest, and was used almost exclusively when induction coils of any size were first used by medical men for the production of hightension impulses.
-This interrupter consists of two platinum points mounted on springs in such a way, usually on the base of the coil facing the core, that when the current is passed they are separated and brought together by magnetic attraction.
-The action of the interrupter is more easily understood by reference to Fig. 8.
-The effect of passing the current into the primary is to pull the hammer of the interrupter towards the coil, breaking the circuit between the two platinum points at F.
+Describing the different forms of contact-breakers in the above order, the first may be quickly passed over, as it is not altogether adapted for high frequency work.
+It is one of the oldest forms of current interrupters, probably the oldest, and was used almost universally some years ago, when coils of any size were first used by medical men for the production of high-tension impulses.
+The platinum interrupter consists of two platinum points mounted on springs in such a way on the base of the coil facing the core, that when the current is passed they are separated and brought together by magnetic attraction.
+Fig. 10 shows a diagram of a very good form of one of these interrupters.
+The effect of passing the current into the primary is to pull the hammer of the interrupter towards the coil, breaking the circuit between the two platinum points at F. Immediately the current is broken demagnetization of the core results, and the spring carrying the hammer comes back into its original position, when the same process repeats itself.

-FIG. 8.-PLATINUM INTERRUPTER.
+FIG. 10.-PLATINUM INTERRUPTER.